wjzzx1s/MFM5210-Sto-and-PDE/README.md

 # MFM5210 Stochastics and Partial Differential Equations

-Lecture notes for **MFM5210 — Stochastics and Partial Differential Equations** (CUHK-Shenzhen), transcribed into LaTeX and compiled with `pdflatex`.
+Lecture notes and homework for **MFM5210 — Stochastics and Partial Differential Equations** (CUHK-Shenzhen).
+Lecture notes are transcribed into LaTeX with AI assistance and compiled with `pdflatex`.

 ## Contents